wwt/dcauto-study-resources/docs/sections/section_2.md

 ## :fontawesome-solid-lightbulb: Insights

-- We spent plenty of time watching the videos and reading the documentation in this guide although we spent most of our time going through the hands-on learning exercises over, and over, and over again.
+- We spent plenty of time watching the videos and reading the documentation in this guide, although we spent most of our time going through the hands-on learning exercises over, and over, and over again.
 The practice made a big difference in our ability to retain so many details.
 Forcing ourselves to type our way through the Jupyter Lab exercises was really hard and was also our best teacher.

 - The Cisco DevNet learning labs for ACI were a great starting point for us and set the tone for the things we needed to learn and practice.
 Following those up with the Jupyter and MIT exercises was very beneficial.

 - The star resource to practice just about any skills related to ACI is the **[DevNet Always-On ACI Sandbox](https://sandboxapicdc.cisco.com "DevNet Always-On ACI Sandbox"){target=_blank}**.
-This is a publicly-accessible (no-VPN required), reservationless, read/write, read/write ACI simulator and we used it excessively.
+This is a publicly accessible (no-VPN required), reservation-less, read/write, read/write ACI simulator, and we used it excessively.
 All of the code samples, Jupyter Notebooks, and Ansible Playbooks bundled in this repository use this sandbox.

 !!! caution
         - From time to time, the **[DevNet Always-On ACI Sandbox](https://sandboxapicdc.cisco.com "DevNet Always-On ACI Sandbox"){target=_blank}** can be a bit slow or fail to respond to your API call, browser session, etc.  Generally, after a minute or two, we found the sandbox would recover from these situations.